lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-7. Make sure that the the number of labels read from the label file match the number of classes in the model.
+7. Check to make sure that the the number of labels read from the label file match the number of classes in the model.
 If not, then clear the labels and do not use them.

 ```cpp
         const int num_classes = outputLayer->GetParamAsInt("num_classes");